miekki-jerry/emotion-based-music-player/README.md

 ## Technology Stack
 **Facial Recognition:** OpenCV for face detection and capturing real-time video feed.

-**Emotion Analysis:** TensorFlow with a pre-trained model (e.g., AffectNet) for emotion classification.
+**Emotion Analysis:** TensorFlow with a model for emotion classification.

 **Music Integration:** Uses the Spotipy library to open Spotify URLs for music playback.